Who Has Time for Preparedness Anyway?

 - A communication plan/card of information – it’s very simple, all you have to do is fill it out and I will tell you, that alone, will make you feel a lot better – knowing that your entire family is on the same page with the information (you can even have it laminated and update it with each major event – new jobs, new schools, graduations, etc.): click here.

 - If you actually opened the previous document you noticed that it also had extra information included that could also be a part of your family emergency preparedness plan, like an out-of-town contact person, a neighborhood meeting place, and an out-of-town meeting place.
 These are all really important details that should be in your family emergency plan – two out of three steps are almost done.
-The most important part of this step (other than actually agreeing on all this information), is discussing it with the entire family – you can’t all have different ideas in place like this lovely ad would like to remind us: click here.

 - Lastly, the disaster kit.
 It’s already hard to get groceries on a weekly basis let alone now adding disaster kit stuff to the list.
 Well, just a few tips when putting yours together.
 Buy things when they’re on sale like non-perishable foods, first aid kits, etc. That stuff goes on sale sometimes and I recently found out that Virginia has a sales tax holiday for hurricane and emergency preparedness equipment – check your state for these kinds of perks too.
 Visit ready.gov to get help building your Basic Disaster Supplies Kit.